curiousest/curiousest.github.io/_drafts/tabum/monk-dialogue.md

 not enough 'life worth living' in the recent past? inspect goals, purposes, behaviour - are purposes/goals aligned with behaviour?
 Change behaviour or change goals/purpose.
 Consider whether size of "self" could be bigger.

 It's philosophy: east meets west.
-The western machine, enlightened by eastern spiritualism. spiritual enlightenment AND western practicality (scientific method) scientific spiritual enlightenment can we have spiritual enlightenment that's measured, proven, and optimized? or scientific tools held by those pursuing spiritually enlightened directions
+The western machine, enlightened by eastern spiritualism.
+It's homo deus. spiritual enlightenment AND western practicality (scientific method) scientific spiritual enlightenment can we have spiritual enlightenment that's measured, proven, and optimized? or scientific tools held by those pursuing spiritually enlightened directions